Code-Institute-Submissions/raw-dessert-recipes/README.md

 Bug
 Not Found - The requested URL was not found on the server.
 If you entered the URL manually please check your spelling and try again.
+When card recipe data populated from Mlab, cards not aligning horizonatally, but vertically.
+Added <div style="text-align: center">.
+No spacing between cards.
+Added bootstrap spacing class = mt-5 mb-5.
+OPEN = MAKE ALL CARDS SAME SIZE, NO MATTER WHAT TEXT IN DESCRIPTION.